-The President of the PNG Society for Rural and Remote Health, David Mills, is calling for an immediate international intervention to improve the situation.
+The President of the PNG Society for Rural and Remote Health is calling for an immediate international intervention to improve the situation.

-Dr Mills told Koroi Hawkins what he finds alarming is that the terrible situation has gone on for so long that people in rural areas have become resigned to their fate.
+Dr David Mills says what he finds alarming is that the terrible situation has gone on for so long that people in rural areas have become resigned to their fate.

-DM: I think I would have to say in all honesty, I think it is too big for PNG, which is not a criticism.
-It's just that I think we need to be honest and say at this stage of our development that their are certain tasks for which we are going to need help and this is one.
-You know the logistics are so difficult, getting out to these places, the numbers of staff on the ground are so few at the moment, it may well be that for some years we are going to need outside help to try and address this issue.
-So a difficult issue, probably a bit of a humbling one for us as a country, but nevertheless I think that is the sort of pill we will need to swallow if we are going to make any progress.
+" The logistics are so difficult, getting out to these places and the numbers of staff on the ground are so few at the moment that it may well be that for some years we are going to need outside help to try and address this issue.
+So a difficult issue, probably a bit of a humbling one for us as a country but I think that is the sort of pill we will need to swallow if we are going to make any progress."